PhoenixSheppy/TennisBall/README.md

 # TennisBall

-*What is tennisball bot you may ask?:*
+*What is Tennisball you may ask?:*

-Tennisball bot is a multi-purpose bot designed for replying to user commands and comments based off memes and pop culture as well as some furry lingo thrown in for shits and giggles.
+Tennisball is a multi-purpose Discord bot designed for replying to user commands and comments based off memes and pop culture as well as some furry lingo thrown in for shits and giggles.

 <h3>Progress Thus-far</h3>